Header image courtesy of Sake Central

 Sake Central, S109–S113, Block A, PMQ, 35 Aberdeen Street, Central | (+852) 2656 6552

-You must book ahead at famed Tokyo yakitori joint Toritama’s Hong Kong outpost, as it’s got the most limited seating out of all the incredible sake bars featured in this round-up.
-Watch as the chefs expertly prepare 28 different parts of 40-day-old chickens in the semi-open kitchen.
+You must book ahead at the Hong Kong outpost of the famed Tokyo yakitori joint Toritama, as it’s got limited seating, but you’ll want the best seats in the house to watch as the chefs expertly prepare 28 different parts of 40-day-old chickens in the semi-open kitchen.

-If you’re indecisive like us, the restaurant handily provides a detailed anatomical guide on the back of the menu for the uninitiated, pinpointing exactly what cut of meat you’ll be getting, as well as giving you the option of customisable yakitori set meals (seven-, ten- and twelve-skewer sets, which also include a rice bowl, salad, and dessert).
+If you’re indecisive like us, the restaurant handily provides a detailed anatomical guide on the back of the menu for the uninitiated, pinpointing exactly what cut of meat you’ll be getting, as well as giving you the option of customisable yakitori set meals (seven-, 10- and 12-skewer sets, which also include a rice bowl, salad, and dessert).

 Of course, no yakitori dinner is complete without drinks, and Toritama takes pride in their sake collection of nearly 100 bottles, only a few of which are available by the glass at wallet-friendly prices.
-Visit Toritama for a truly authentic experience that’ll leave you in a chicken and sake coma.
+Visit Toritama and leave in a chicken- and sake-induced food coma.

 Toritama, 2 Glenealy, Central | (+852) 2388 7717

 Truth be told, our livers were truly uninitiated to Wako Sake Bar.
-The first- and only- bar in Hong Kong to offer a dangerous all-you-can-drink nihonshu deal, Wako Sake Bar has more than 100 kinds of Japanese sake, fruit wine, and shōchū starting at just $98 for half an hour of free flow.
-Yes, you read that right.
+The first and only bar in Hong Kong to offer a dangerous all-you-can-drink nihonshu deal, Wako Sake Bar has more than 100 kinds of Japanese sake, fruit wine, and shōchū on offer.

 Wako Sake Bar, 2/F, South Pacific Hotel, 23 Morrison Hill Road, Causeway Bay | (+852) 3619 5358

-Not only does Fumi serve up Edomae-style sushi and other authentic Japanese dishes from all corners of the country, but it also offers an abundant sake menu that even includes speciality sparkling sakes.
+Not only does Fumi serve up Edomae-style sushi and other authentic Japanese dishes from all corners of the country, but it also offers an extensive sake menu that includes speciality sparkling sakes.
 The menu details each bottle’s brewing location, type of rice used, percentage of rice polishing, drinking method, as well as texture.
-There are usually five bottles available by the glass, in addition to fun and fruity sake-based cocktails if you’re not in the mood to drink sake straight.

 Fumi, 6/F, California Tower, Lan Kwai Fong, 30–36 D’Aguilar Street, Lan Kwai Fong | (+852) 2328 3302

 Each course is minimal, delectable, and served with a sake in a different container and cup that is tasted and temperature-controlled by Goshi-san himself.
-The highlights of our visit were the strong starter of Botan-ebi, Scallops, Ikura, Yuba, and Seed of Grass that was served with the 2018–2019 Iseno Shiroki (Mie) Junmai Nama Sparkling at 10 degrees Celsius exactly, and the simple Pumpkin, Century Egg, and Beetroot dish that was paired with the Monsoon (Shiga) Junmai Kijoshu 2018–2019 served at precisely 40 degrees Celsius.
+The highlights of our visit were the strong starter of botan-ebi, scallops, crab roe, tofu skin, and seed of grass that was served with the 2018–2019 Iseno Shiroki (Mie) Junmai Nama Sparkling at 10 degrees Celsius exactly, and the simple pumpkin, century egg, and beetroot dish that was paired with the Monsoon (Shiga) Junmai Kijoshu 2018–2019 served at precisely 40 degrees Celsius.

 We were left full, drunk, and in awe of Godenya, clutching our daily printed menus in both English and Japanese, and a simple map of Japan that listed the origins of the breweries and ingredients used in that night’s experience.